mcdonc/substanced-presentation/presentation.rst

 :raw-html:`<i class="icon-save icon-4x" style="color: #30A9C5;"> </i>`

-Content is stored in an object database.
+Content is stored in an object database as a tree.

 ----